gajus/vlad/README.md

     ->is('NotEmpty')
     ->is('String');

-if ($assessment = $test->assess($input)) {
+if ($assessment = $test->assess($_POST)) {
     foreach ($assessment as $error) {
         //
     }
 }
 ```

-Individual validator options allow to customise the test-case behaviour (e.g. whether Email address MX records are checked).

 ## Extendable validation rules

-Vlad has [in-built validators](http://anuary.com/vlad/#example-validators).
-It is easy to write [custom validators](http://anuary.com/vlad/#example-custom_validator).
+Vlad has in-built validators.
+It is easy to write custom validators.
 You can [request new validators](https://github.com/gajus/vlad/issues) to be added to the core package.
-Validators benefit from the [translator interface](http://anuary.com/vlad/#example-multilingual).
-Vlad does not promote inline boolean validation cases.
+Validators benefit from the translator interface.
+Vlad does not encourage inline boolean validation expressions.

 ## Multilingual